dtlnor/VapourSynth-TMaskCleanerMod/README.md

     - `false`: Retain original luma values before applying `length` filter and fade multiplication.
         This means the output of retained areas will have their values copied from the source clip.
     - `true`: Apply binarization with `thresh` before applying `length` filter and fade multiplication.
-        This means the output of retained areas will be changed to peak value (255 for 8-bit, 65535 for 16-bit)
+        This means the output of retained areas will be changed to peak value (255 for 8-bit, 65535 for 16-bit, 1.0 for 32-bit float)

 - **connectivity** = `8`
     Determines how connected components are identified: